What is Auxtral?

 - Yes. but Auxtral (like Debian) does not have an OEM mode installer, which does not mean that you can.

 Can I use the Auxtral logo and / or screenshots?

 - Yes.
-You can use, promote and display Auxtral, Auxtral screenshots and the logo in articles, magazines, websites, books, designs, movies or any document as long as you do not pretend to be Auxtral and you do not allow people to believe that you are affiliated to Auxtral
+You can use, promote and display Auxtral, screenshots of Auxtral or its logo in articles, magazines, websites, books, designs, movies or any document as long as you do not represent yourself as part of Auxtral and that you do not allow people to assume that you are associated with Auxtral.

 See here >> .http: //www.auxtral.com.ar/licencias.htm under the title: "A) From this website"

 - No. Proprietary drivers such as ATI or Nvidia are easy to install, but they are not installed by default in Auxtral and neither are any non-free software packages.